Scarlett O'Hara: In other adaptations

-Chocolate bar commercial

-CGI version Vivien Leigh as Scarlett O'Hara (barbecue dress) My Fair Lady Overture from My Fair Lady (1964). (british actress Kate Winslet).

 Comparisons to other characters

 Troy Patterson of Entertainment Weekly argued that Ally McBeal, the main character of the television series with the same name, has similarities to O'Hara and that "Scarlett and Ally are fairy-tale princesses who bear about as much resemblance to real women as Barbie and Skipper."
 Patterson wrote that Ally is similar because she is also a child from a ruling class family, "pines hopelessly after an unavailable dreamboat", and has a "sassy black roommate" in place of a "mammy" to "comfort her".
 Other characters often compared to Scarlett include many female protagonists from other romantic epics, most notably Lara Antipova from the 1965 film Doctor Zhivago and Rose DeWitt Bukater from Titanic (1997) as well as strong-willed women in history, such as Cleopatra, Marie Antoinette and Eva Peron.

 Vivien Leigh's subsequent Oscar-winning portrayal of southern belle Blanche DuBois on stage and in the 1951 film adaptation of A Streetcar Named Desire has drawn comparison to her performance as Scarlett.
 The role was coincidentally originally written for Tallulah Bankhead, who had also auditioned for the Scarlett O'Hara role.
-The character of Blanche is often viewed as a middle-aged antithesis to the strong-willed youthful Scarlett.
+The character of Blanche is often viewed as a middle-aged antithesis to the strong-willed, youthful Scarlett.
 Blanche struggles with mental illness, violent abuse (from Stanley) and severe anxiety.
-Ultimately, unlike Scarlett who pulls herself together to overcome her troubles, Blanche descends into madness and gets committed to a mental institution.
+Ultimately, unlike Scarlett, who pulls herself together to overcome her troubles, Blanche descends into madness and gets committed to a mental institution.